theodi/orpi-corpus/README.md

 ##orpi-corpus

-The objective of orpi-corpus is to save for reference [Network Rail Open Data (NROD) feeds](http://www.networkrail.co.uk/data-feeds/)'s reference ["corpus"](http://nrodwiki.rockshore.net/index.php/ReferenceData#CORPUS:_Location_Reference_Data).
+The objective of *orpi-corpus* is to save for reference the stations listed within [Network Rail Open Data (NROD) feeds](http://www.networkrail.co.uk/data-feeds/)'s reference ["corpus"](http://nrodwiki.rockshore.net/index.php/ReferenceData#CORPUS:_Location_Reference_Data).
+Stations are recognised from all other locations as they have both a 'STANOX' and '3ALPHA' code.

+The data is then enriched by the location of the stations as resolved using Open Street Map's [Nominatim](http://wiki.openstreetmap.org/wiki/Nominatim) service.
+At the moment of writing, ~83% of stations have a match.

+Finally, the data is saved as a CSV file.

 ###Licence